strict-beauty/freelantopia/README.md

 Even if Moretopia does not succeed, it will record an important experimental data for the construction of an ideal society, and mankind will learn a very useful lesson.

-> Third, you can also think of Moretopia as the world's largest masquerade ball.
+## Third, You can also think of Moretopia as the world's largest masquerade ball.

 This masquerade ball helps to color people's lives.